-Step 20 - Finally we can add our first chart, a time series chart which shows the amount of contacts added to the list on the given day.
-This is just a basic example and you can change the graph to be cumulative to show how your lists are growing over time.
+Step 20 — Finally we can add our first chart, a time series chart which shows the amount of contacts added to the list on the given day.
+This is just a basic example, and you can change the graph to be cumulative to show how your lists are growing over time.

-This whole process is repeatable with Smart Segments, and you have a wealth of information around each contact for you to create all sorts of visualisations with your data.
+This whole process is repeatable with Smart Segments, and you have a wealth of information around each contact for you to create all sorts of visualizations with your data.
 If you are curious, the report at the top of this page is a bar chart of each date, overlaid with a cumulative time series graph.

 If you have any questions or get stuck trying to get your Autopilot data into Data Studio please reach out.